 Religious Education at St. Alban & St. Stephen Catholic Primary School & Nursery.

-“The outcome of excellent religious education is religiously literate and engaged young people who have the knowledge, understanding and skills – appropriate to their age and capacity – to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment in everyday life.”
+learning and talk about their lessons with enthusiasm.“They reflect spiritually, and think ethically and theologically, and are aware of the demands of religious commitment in everyday life.”

 Our aim is to: